nealcaren/a-century-of-negro-migration/chapters/chapter-11-index.md

 Germans antagonistic to Negroes; favorable to fugitives in mountains; opposed Negro settlement in Mercer County, Ohio; their hatred of Negroes,

-Gibbs, Judge M.W., went from Philadelphia to Arkansas,
+Gibbs, Judge M.W.: [went from Philadelphia to Arkansas,](chapter-06.md#judge-gibbs-philly)

 Gilmore's High School, work of, in Cincinnati,